 The first covered the front line staff of a subset of the agencies working on the response.
 ChildFund, PLAN International, Save the Children and Wellbody Alliance were participating.
 Their staff were surveyed fortnightly to tap their front line knowledge of people’s behaviours and their perceptions of the speed and efficacy of services provided.

 The second part of the Ground Truth programme was a survey of a randomly selected cross section of the population of Sierra Leone to get a sense of their propensity to abide by established protocols and, more generally, to get a sense of their unfolding understanding of the epidemic and the way they were experiencing it.

 This survey tracked perceptions of people’s experience of quarantine restrictions.
 There were two rounds of data collection while people were in quarantine and after they had completed the 21-day quarantine period.
 The survey was conducted in collaboration with PLAN International and Welthungerhilfe.

 This was a bi-weekly survey commissioned by PLAN International to better understand the views of people whose homes had been decontaminated following a case of Ebola in the household.
-It complemented GT’s three other surveys.
+It complemented Ground Truth’s three other surveys.